michaelzetune/ParkShare/README.md

 **Required Must-have Stories**

+General:
+* Greet user with app description on first load
+* Create an account or login.
+The same User account serves for listing spots and renting them

 As a parking spot renter I want to:
-* Browse the area for available parking spots on a map, filtering by dates and distance away
+* Browse the area for available parking spots on a map, filtering by dates available, distance, and price
-* See listings with pictures, descriptions, and pricing
+* See listings with pictures, descriptions, and pricing.
+Filter by dates available, distance, and price
+* See more details about the listing, including available dates
 * Book a spot for a particular set of dates
-* Contact the spot owner with questions
+* Contact the spot owner with questions, using mobile number or email

 As an owner of a spare parking spot I want to:
 * List my parking spot with pictures and a location
 * Pick specific dates the spot is open for
+* Edit listings retroactively
+* See parking spots being rented out, and change details related to those listings

 **Optional Stories**